-Only the committee chair and members are entitled to be present at non-executive directors (NED) Appointments, Committee of the Council of Governors, Audit or Remuneration Committee meetings, but others may attend by invitation of the particular committee.
+Only the committee chair and members are entitled to be present at NED Appointments Committee of the Council of Governors, Audit or Remuneration Committee meetings, but others may attend by invitation of the particular committee.

-The Company Secretary is responsible for the administration of the Trust Board.
-Board Committee and Council of Governors meetings.
+The Company Secretary is responsible for the administration of the Trust Board, Board Committee and Council of Governors Meetings.
 All members of the Trust Board and Council of Governors have access to the advice of the Company Secretary, who is responsible for advising them on all governance matters.